-Impact: Due to our curriculum at KS3, a large amount of our students who go on to take a GCSE in History.
-We also have a successful pass-rate of the GCSE, above national average, and a number of our students go on to study History in their further education.
+Impact: Due to our curriculum at KS3, a large amount of our students go on to take a GCSE in History.
+We also have a successful pass-rate of the GCSE, and a number of our students go on to study History in their further education.

 However, and more importantly than just examination results, we are proud to produce critical thinkers of all levels of ability who have the tools to question the world around them.